Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

 To prove \eqref{it:e-1-0-0} we will show the right-hand side can be identified with morphisms in the homotopy category.
 This follows if $UX$ is cofibrant and $UY$ is fibrant since $\cC$ is a simplicial model category.
-These conditions follow from the hypotheses that $X$ is resolvable and that $T$ is Quillen: Because $T^{\bul}UX$ is Reedy cofibrant, the zeroth latching map shows that $UX$ is cofibrant.
+These conditions follow from the hypotheses that $X$ is bar cofibrant and that $T$ is Quillen: $T^{\bul}UX$ is Reedy cofibrant so the zeroth latching map shows that $UX$ is cofibrant.
 Since $T$ is Quillen, $U$ is a right Quillen functor and therefore $UY$ is fibrant because $Y$ is fibrant.

 The edge homomorphism

 is induced by restricting along the inclusion